KrAsH-CoD3/WhatsApp-Status-Checker/README.md

   - Edit `timezone` variable to your location time zone.
   - Edit `options.add_argument(r'user-data-dir=YOUR-USER-DATA-DIR')`.
   - Edit `options.add_argument(r'--profile-directory=YOUR-PROFILE-DIR')`.
-  - Edit `ContactName` to your desired ContactName (make sure it is exactly how it is saved on your phone(Case Sensitive).
+  - Edit `statusUploaderName` to your desired ContactName (make sure it is exactly how it is saved on your phone(Case Sensitive)).
   - Open command prompt in the same folder and run `py main.py`

 ## Screenshots